Rviewer-Challenges/JbRT05z8iLBNDus9Lk8p/memory-game-app/Comments.md

   - Renders a title, instructions, and difficulty level links.
 - **Improvements**:
   - UI Styling: More styling needs to be added to make the landing page more engaging.
-  - Navigation: Navigation needs to be Enhanced to provide a smoother transition between components.

 ### Cards Component
 - **Description**: This is the core component of the game, where the actual gameplay happens.